dozoisch/react-redux-provide/README.md

 Only used in conjunction with a valid `queries`.
 See `queries` example above.
 Only exists if the `queries` prop exists.

-### autoUpdateQueryResults

-Boolean value used for automatically updating components whose query results might change as a result of some relevant state change.
-Defaults to `true`.

 ## Store modifications